CybercentreCanada/assemblyline4_docs/docs/administration/signature_management.md

 1. You can hit the search button to find all instances where that signature hits in the system
 2. Use the red delete button to delete the signature from the system
-    * If the signature is still present in the source where it was retrieved from, it will be re-added on the next update.
+    * If the signature is still present in the source where it was retrieved, it will be re-added on the next update.
 In this case, you should disable the signature instead.
 3. Change the state of a signature

 ### Changing the signature state